Category

 Patty Viafara, Direcotr of the Worker Ownership Inititiave at Nexus said, “The Shared Ownership Center at Nexus is excited to build on our seven-plus years of supporting cooperative development with Black, Indigenous, and people of color at the forefront.”

 Both the Worker Ownership and Community Ownership programs are open today!
-Schedule a consultation to learn how you can apply or visit www.nexuscp.org/shared-ownership-center.
+Fill out this inquiry form to learn how you can apply or visit www.nexuscp.org/shared-ownership-center.

 This project is being supported, in whole or in part, by federal award number SLFRP1612 awarded to Nexus Community Partners by the U.S. Department of the Treasury.